albertlauncher/documentation/src/privacy.md

 ### Why is this data used?

-Basic data is used exclusively for:

 - Computing aggregated users counts.

-Optional data is used exclusively for:

 - Understanding the distribution of releases.
 - Triaging issues.
 - Prioritizing plugin development efforts.